w3c-webmob/web-api-gap/document_text.md

 ### Network Information and Call/Message Management

-Network connectivity represents a major asset for mobile devices: the Web is an immense store of content, as well as an almost endless source of processing power, overcoming two of the limitations of mobile devices...

-TheContacts API is ... and can be found above.

-The Telephony API ...

-The Network Information API ...

-The Messaging API ...

-7.Payments
+Some native apps make use of network information to make decisions over what content to deliver or whether they can send data.
+Network Information APIs provide this data and are widely implemented on native platforms; the W3C has defined a Network Information API.

+Native applications can also use Dialer APIs, Messaging APIs and APIs with Audio-Video Communications can enable call and message features in-app; [WebRTC](http://www.w3.org/TR/webrtc/) enables this functionality in web apps.

+### Payments
-Payments, both in-app and in-store are a key feature of a number of native mobile apps and also a direct way of monitization for mobile app developers...

-The In App Billing API ...
+Payments, both in-app and in-store are a key feature of a number of native mobile apps and also a direct way of monitization for mobile app developers.
+In App Billing APIs and Purchase APIs provide an direct method of monetisation for native apps.
+Payments on the web exist in many forms, and the W3C is looking to standardise some Payments functions in the Web Payments Interest Group.

-The Purchase API ...

-8.Webview

-Webview...

-The Webview API ...
+### Webview

+Native apps can use WebView APIs to create a browser with limited functions in their apps.
+The web naturally has this functionality through linking and iframes.